iwissemben/Hackintosh-Opencore-Acer-Nitro-5-AN515-55-51QY/Documentation/TROUBLESHOOTING.md

 I noticed that during macOS update installation using a USB stick, the trackpad's click function may not work.

+#### The Fix
-* **Solution**: Please plug a mouse and continue the installation; the trackpad will work fine automatically after the end of the installation.
+- Plug a mouse and continue the installation; the trackpad will work fine automatically after the end of the installation.

 ---